awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

 Add Amazon Pinpoint Targeted and Campaign Push Messaging
 ===========================

-`Amazon Pinpoint console <https://console.aws.amazon.com/pinpoint/>`__ enables you to target your app users with push messaging.
+The `Amazon Pinpoint console <https://console.aws.amazon.com/pinpoint/>`__ enables you to target your app users with push messaging.
 You can send individual messages or configure campaigns that target a group of users that match a profile that you define.
 For instance, you could email users that have not used the app in 30 days, or send an SMS to those that frequently use a given feature of your app.

 .. container:: option

    Android - Java
-      The following 2 steps show how to receive push notifications targeted for your app.
+      The following steps show how to receive push notifications targeted for your app.

       #.
-Add a Push Listener Service to Your App.
+Add a push listener service to your app.

          The name of the class must match the push listener service name used in the app manifest.
          :code:`pinpointManager` is a reference to the static PinpointManager variable declared in